RECENT POSTS

 Similar characteristics are found where an individual experiences cravings for the excitement of feelings induced by the behavior in question.
 They suffer withdrawal symptoms of stress and mood changes when they are unable to indulge in this behavior.
 They build up a tolerance level where they need to take more significant risks to achieve the same euphoria and suffer relapses when trying to refrain from the behavior.

-Such characteristics mirror those experienced when addicted to substances leading to the suggestion that people can indeed be addicted to a non-substance based activity.
+Such characteristics mirror those experienced when addicted to substances leading to the suggestion that people can indeed be addicted to a non-substance-based activity.

 Crime and the Addiction Cycle

-Serial murder is a continuation, a progression which few of us understand.
+Serial murder is a continuation, a progression that few of us understand.
 Addiction is a complex issue encompassing both physiological and psychological factors.
 Every person is different, and while there may be common characteristics within dependence across substances or activities, each experience will be personal to them.

 If indeed some perpetrators of crime are in an addiction cycle, this has potentially serious ramifications for treatment and rehabilitation.
 With regards to serial murder, the possibility of addiction playing a part for some opens an exciting avenue for understanding such behavior.